d10n/bashaspec/README.md

 There are tons of alternatives, but I was not satisfied with the ones I looked at.
 They tend to be one of:
 * huge multi-file frameworks like bats-core.
 Maybe useful, but requires installation and not simple to copy around.
-* dumb wrappers around `test` for natural language assertions.
+* dumb wrappers around the `test` command for natural language assertions.
 Too minimal to be useful.
 * long single-file libraries.
-Better, but usually too long and not feature dense enough to be worth using.
+Better, but usually too long and not feature dense enough for my taste.

 So I wrote my own.
 This is a middle ground for some convenience while remaining small enough to read at a glance and to vendor the whole file as needed.